Define stateful configurations for firewall policies

 - The TCP header is examined for correctness (e.g. sequence numbers, flag combinations, etc.).

-- Examine or modify the Properties
+- Properties (): Examine or modify the properties of a firewall stateful configuration

 Firewall Stateful Configuration Properties